andreasabel/inCode/entry/functor-combinatorpedia.md

 them all together and provides a unified interface for working with them.
 Most of these types and typeclasses are exported by *[Data.Functor.Combinator](https://hackage.haskell.org/package/functor-combinators/docs/Data-Functor-Combinator.html)*.
+Of course, the end-goal is to work with these data types *themselves* directly, so not *everything* is meant to be doable with these typeclasses; they only serve to unite some common aspects.

 Right now I already have some posts about this general design pattern, ["Interpreters a la Carte" in Advent of Code 2017